pybricks/pybricks.github.io/learn/sensors/making-decisions.md

 %}

 Whether you choose _until_ or _while_ is a matter of preference.
-You can achieve the same results with either one by picking the right the condition.
+You can achieve the same results with either one by picking the right condition.
 For example, repeating `while distance < 500` is the same as repeating `until distance ≥ 500`.

 ## What does while True mean?